swaptacular/swpt_accounts/protocol.rst

 2. If the specified account does not exist, the message's timestamp MUST be checked.
-If it is too far in the past, the message MUST be ignored, and a `RejectedConfig`_ message MUST be sent.
+If it is too far in the past, the message MUST be ignored.
 Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
 If the new account has been successfully created, an `AccountChange`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

 .. [#forbid-transfers] Server implementations SHOULD forbid incoming transfer for "scheduled for deletion" accounts.